UK planes to drop emergency aid to Iraqi refugees

 "It is extremely important that aid efforts are supported and that those who have been displaced are able to find safety.

-"I believe that, like France, the United Kingdom's doors should be open to refugees, as they have been throughout history."'Right to freedom'
+"I believe that, like France, the United Kingdom's doors should be open to refugees, as they have been throughout history."

 In an earlier statement, Mr Cameron said: "I welcome President Obama's decision to accept the Iraqi government's request for help and to conduct targeted US air strikes, if necessary, to help Iraqi forces as they fight back against Isil terrorists to free the civilians trapped on Mount Sinjar.